Kaviya-77/SmartSubscriptionTracker/README.md

 mvn clean spring-boot:run
 Or run the main application class from your IDE.

-🔐 Authentication & Roles
-ROLE_USER — Can manage only their subscriptions

-ROLE_ADMIN — Full access (add/edit/delete subscriptions for all users)

 ✅ Sample Test Scenarios
 Register a new user → account created successfully